The following piece was excerpted from The winter edition of the Syracuse University Magazine

 "Cade is an exceptionally mature and sensitive young man.
 We were amazed by his competence at such a young age.
 It was hard for Natalia and I to believe he was only 18."
 David Larkin, first descent of Yavero River, 2010

 Cade has been running expeditions since he was 6.
 He has worked as a guide on the Middle Fork of the Salmon, Magpie and Grand Canyon.
 Internationally he has done expedions in Patagonia, Peru, Tibet, Fiji, British Columbia, Yukon Territory and Quebc.
 At 10 he was on the first exploration of the Lakes of Patagonia, featured in National Geographic Adventure Magazine.
 At 9 he began paddling an inflatable kayak down the class 4 Magpie River in Quebec and shot video to sell to the guests.
 In 2003 he became active in the fight to stop multiple dams slated for the lower Magpie River in Quebec, testifying at government hearings in Sept Isles, Quebec and showing a video that contradicted the developers claims that the River’s most impressive and soon to be flooded rapid was not runnable.
 His Magpie footage was shown across Canada on CBC Television.
 In 2010 he shot video on the first raft and commercial descent of Peru’s recently discovered Yavero River.
-Cade is an avid kayaker and splits his guiding between the Middle Fork of the Salmon with Echo Adventures and the Magpie with Earth River.
+Cade is an avid kayaker and shoots video on our Futaleufu expeditions.

 Ty has been guiding for 12 years.
 He has a B.S. and Masters in Environmental Science.
 Ty is a graduate of the 90 day, W.I.L.D guide training program.
 W.I.L.D. is the most intensive and arduous guide training program in the world with participants running rivers from Canada to Costa Rica over a three month period.
 Ty guides on the Magpie and will be down in Chile this winter to begin training on the Futaleufu.
 He plays the mandolin and often sings around the campfire.